-In the past few years, large interest to target HDACs using the PROTAC technology developed.
-In 2018, Schiedel et al. published the development of the first degrader of an epigenetic eraser protein which was a Sirt2 selective PROTAC [39].
+In the past few years, increasing interest to target HDACs using the PROTAC technology developed.
+In 2018, we published the development of the first degrader of an epigenetic eraser protein which was the Sirt2 deacetylase [28].
 In the same year, Yang et al. were able to synthesize the first HDAC6 PROTAC utilizing a non-selective HDAC-inhibitor.
-This was linked to the cereblon E3 ligase ligand pomalidomide through a PEG linker [40].
-After the development of this degrader, several PROTACs targeting HDAC6 enzyme were developed [41-43].
+[46].
+After the development of this degrader, several PROTACs targeting HDAC6 enzyme were developed [47-49].
+Also a first-in-class HDAC3 specific PROTAC was reported [50].